choeyunbeom/finetuned_model/README.md

 # Fine-Tuned Model Repository

 This repository contains fine-tuned models designed for creative applications, leveraging advanced machine learning frameworks like Llama3 and Stable Diffusion.
+### Note: All training data and models were designed to function optimally in Korean.
 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)